LGBTQ Bullies? Christians who exercise freedom of faith now sued by trans, gays, lesbians, citing discrimination, equal rights.

 Transwoman Sara Tonin bullies an unassuming young clerk for saying “Sir”

 In 2019, a furious trans woman cussed and threatened a shop worker after he called her “sir” instead of “ma’am.”
 Tiffany Michelle, the gay customer, was enraged and threw a hissy fit.
 She was ‘misgendered’ and discriminated against at the GameStop store in Albuquerque.

 In the video, the transgender undoubtedly looked like a man dressed in women’s clothes.
 The clerk, obviously in a kneejerk response to a male customer, was respectful and profusely apologized.

 → Is God calling you to be straight?

 Trans activist Jessica Yaniv sues salon therapist, gynecologist for refusing service

 At least two salons in Vancouver were forced to close after refusing to wax the male genitalia of transgender activist Jonathan Yaniv.
 He wanted a “Brazilian wax” but was declined service upon learning she was transgender.

 The British Human Rights Tribunal dismissed her complaint.
 They also called her testimony ‘disingenuous’ and ‘self-serving.’
 Yaniv posted on Twitter that she will “Never give up fighting for human rights equality.”

-In 2020, Jessica Yaniv said she was suing a gynecologist who refused to see her.
+In 2020, Jessica Yaniv said she sued a gynecologist who refused to see her.
 The Doctor told her, “we don’t serve transgender patients.”
 Yaniv was shocked, confused, and hurt.
-Jessica convinced herself she’s a biological woman.
-Rebel News said, Yaniv couldn’t go to the beach, because she had a period.
+Jessica convinced herself she was a biological woman.
+Rebel News said Yaniv couldn’t go to the beach because she had a period.